Instructor: Donald W. Swanton

 Student Learning Objectives: business discipline principles, quantitative techniques.

 Grades: Grades will be determined by an equally weighted average of the best three out of the four quiz grades and the retirement planning project.
-Quizzes and the project will receive the numerical version of letter grades, A = 4.00, A/B = 3.50, B = 3.00 B/C = 2.50, etc. I will send out sample quizzes the week before each quiz.
+Quizzes and the project will receive the numerical version of letter grades, A = 4.00, A/B = 3.50, B = 3.00 B/C = 2.50, etc. An average above 3.50 is required for an A, above 2.50 for a B etc. I do not give plusses and minusses.
+I will post new sample quizzes on my web page the week before each quiz.

 Attendance: I do not take attendance, but see the homework point.